 Add Some Chives to This Recipe: Caramelized Onion Dip

 People tend to have strong feelings about cilantro, which has a lot to do with how they perceive the taste.
 While some people find it bright and citrusy, others find the taste soapy, or even dirt-like!
 The entire cilantro plant – stems and leaves both – can be used in recipes.
 Cilantro produces tiny round seed pods known as coriander, a spice frequently used in Indian and Middle Eastern dishes.
 Both the leaves and upper part of them stems can be used for cooking.

 If you’ve ever had a dill pickle, you know the distinctive taste of this feathery herb.
 In addition to pickles, though, it has a broad range of applications in many different dishes.
 For example, in Scandinavian cooking, it is a frequent complement to fish.
-Try pairing it with chicken, adding to tuna salad, or blending with soft cheese for a tasty spread.
+Try pairing it with chicken (like Greek lemon chicken kebabs), adding to tuna salad, or blending it with soft cheese for a tasty spread.
 Though the stems and even blossom heads of dill may be used to flavor pickles, use only the leafy fronds for cooking since they’re much more tender.

 Most common in Asian cuisine, lemongrass may seem a bit puzzling initially as it looks nothing at all like the others on this list of herbs and spices.
 A thick, grass-like stalk rises from a pale bulb at the base.
 After removing the outer leaves and the bulb, you’re left with a tender inner stalk with a bright flavor reminiscent of lemon, though a bit more spicy and herbal.
 It’s a natural complement to other common Asian spices like ginger, curry, and hot peppers.